 - Phazon in Metroid Prime games comes in liquid and solid forms (the solid form seems to also sometimes be crystalline and sometimes for veinlike growths).
 The liquid form is unstable and explosive.
 Additionally the Impact Crater in the first game contains "orange phazon" (it's never given an actual name in the game, but it looks like phazon except it's orange) which is much more radioactive.

-- Command & Conquer has Tiberium, which appears in several different states and forms.
+- Command & Conquer: Tiberian Series has Tiberium, which appears in several different states and forms.

 - Mystic Energy in Phaeton can imitate solid, liquid, gas, plasma, gel, fog and states yet unknown to us, but in truth is actually none of these things.

 - Truth in Television: Almost everything comes in multiple states, solid, liquid, and vapor, along with non-Newtonian substances such as Oobleck.

 - However, the solid/liquid/gas phase is generally trivial to interchange.
 Structural differences (carbon vs graphite vs diamond) are often not trivial to interchange.
 Isotopes are most often separated out of a naturally occurring mixture.
 When isotopes need to be made, they often are made from completely unrelated elements, but in some cases are made from another isotope of the same element.